kaizten/kaizten.github.io/development/vue/style-guide.md

 ```
 However, most of the time, the goal is to build reusable components, so we want each object to return a unique object.
 We accomplish this by returning our data object inside a function.

-**13. Don’t use v-if with v-for elements.** It’s super tempting to want to use v-if with v-for in order to filter elements of an array.
+13. Don’t use v-if with v-for elements.
+It’s super tempting to want to use v-if with v-for in order to filter elements of an array.

 ```javascript
 <!--BAD-->